ajeetraina/demo-jira/README.md

-## Running MCP Gateway without Docker MCP Toolkit
+## Running MCP Gateway inside a Docker Container for Atlassian

 ### Prerequisite